farirpgs/fari-app/lib/srds/fate-core.md

 When a mob takes enough stress to reduce it to a single NPC, try to have that orphaned NPC join up with another mob in the scene, if it makes sense.
 (If it doesn’t, just have them flee.
 Nameless NPCs are good at that.)

-{example}

-Landon and Cynere are set upon by a half-dozen ill-informed street-gang toughs just for walking down the wrong alleyway.
+> Landon and Cynere are set upon by a half-dozen ill-informed street-gang toughs just for walking down the wrong alleyway.
+>

-These thugs are nameless NPCs with Notice and Fight skills of Average (+1).
+> These thugs are nameless NPCs with Notice and Fight skills of Average (+1).

-{example}
+>

-Normally Cynere’s Good (+3) Notice would allow her to act first, but Amanda reasons that the thugs’ ability to surround the PCs gives them the drop.
+> Normally Cynere’s Good (+3) Notice would allow her to act first, but Amanda reasons that the thugs’ ability to surround the PCs gives them the drop.
 In a big group of six, their Average (+1) Notice is increased by +5 to a Fantastic (+6).
+>

-As they make their assault, Amanda splits them into two mobs of three: one for Landon and one for Cynere.
+> As they make their assault, Amanda splits them into two mobs of three: one for Landon and one for Cynere.
 Both attack with Good (+3) ratings (Average Fight skill with +2 for the helpers), but neither mob hits.
+>

-Cynere goes next.
+> Cynere goes next.
 Lily says, “In a flash, Cynere’s sword is in hand and slicing through these punks!”
 She gets a Great (+4) result with her Fight.
 Amanda’s first thug mob defends with a Good (+3) (+0 on the dice, Average skill, with +2 for the helpers), so Cynere deals one shift to the mob—enough to take one of them out.
 There are still two in the mob, though, so they only get +1 for the helper when they attack next.
+>

-On Lenny’s turn, Landon deals two shifts to the mob he’s facing, enough to take out two thugs and reducing it from a mob of three to a single nameless NPC.
+> On Lenny’s turn, Landon deals two shifts to the mob he’s facing, enough to take out two thugs and reducing it from a mob of three to a single nameless NPC.

 **Nameless NPCs as Obstacles:**